-The Company continues to refine the technical studies in support of updated economics for the life of the Goliath Gold Complex.
+The Company continues to pursue and refine value engineering and technical studies in support of updated economics for the life of the Goliath Gold Complex.
 Metallurgical test work is ongoing with a focus on Goldlund crushing requirements and project gold recovery methods.
+Grade engineering programs aimed at upgrading Goldlund and Miller ore progressed with a focus on haulage cost optimization.
+CIL/CIP trade off studies to assess improvements in the process flow sheet progressed.
+Trade off studies to assess cost effective power supply options and leach adsorption options were concluded.
 Geotechnical investigations have commenced and include extensive geophysical, hydrogeological, and geochemical test work and modeling.
-Value engineering studies are in progress with the aim to optimize gold recovery, comminution, pit wall slopes, underground ventilation strategy including potential use of battery electric vehicles and water treatment strategies.
+Value engineering studies are in progress with the aim to optimize gold recovery, comminution, pit wall slopes, underground ventilation strategy including potential use of battery electric vehicles, power supply and water treatment strategies.
 The purpose of evaluating all additional options is to improve project economics (NPV and IRR) while mitigating project risks as well as simplifying environmental permitting.
-Completion of these studies is anticipated to continue to feasibility-level studies in 2023.
+Completion of these studies is anticipated to continue to feasibility-level studies in 2024.